 Following English Channel rules, in 2013 Susan swam the length of Lake Cowichan, a 34KM distance in 18C water.
 The following year she extended the course and swam 70KM continuous unassisted in just over 31 hours.
 In 2015, she exited the water half-way through an attempted 105KM swim.
 She had become quite ill during darkness and choose to stave off the risk of permanent damage to her body.
 She is the first person with MS known to swim these distances.

 In 2016 Susan traveled to Canada’s Great Bear Rainforest on the central coast of British Columbia where she began exploring the waterways of the Inside Passage.
 Her first year in the area, accompanied by friends for portions of the swim, she swam from Ocean Falls to Bella Bella; a 50KM unassisted staged swim over 2 days in 14-15C water.
 In 2017, she returned to the region swimming a good portion of Lama Pass over 2 days in 13C water.
 On her second day of the swim encountered a humpback and opted to exit the water knowing there were several more in the area.
-This summer Susan re-entered the water in June completing what remained of Lama Pass, crossing Fisher Channel and swimming unassisted from the mouth of Burke Channel to Namu.
+In 2018 Susan re-entered the water in June completing what remained of Lama Pass, crossing Fisher Channel.
 The water was between 9 and 10C and her swims were between 4 and 6 hours.
+This year Susan swam down Fisher Channel and became the first person to cross the Burke, a channel well known for wild currents and winds.
+She then swam passed Namu, through Fitz Hugh Sound and onto Koeye.
+She has swum over 100km in the territory thus far.

 Susan is the first known person to swim these distances in the Great Bear Rainforest.
 She works hard to maintain a relationship with the Heiltsuk First Nation as she swims through their traditional territory.
-Each year Susan uses her swims in Great Bear to help raise awareness about environment stewardship, raise funds for Heiltsuk kids’ camps and raise awareness about MS. Last year she helped organize a swim program for local children and brought donated swimsuits, gear and wetsuits for the locals.
-She plans to continue her journey down Fisher Channel and eventually be the first person to swim unassisted across Queen Charlotte Strait; an 18km stretch of wild water between British Columbia’s mainland and the tip of Vancouver Island.
+Each year Susan uses her swims in Great Bear to help raise awareness about environment stewardship, raise funds for Heiltsuk kids’ camps and raise awareness about MS. She plans to continue her journey down Fisher Channel and eventually be the first person to swim unassisted across Queen Charlotte Strait; an 18km stretch of wild water between British Columbia’s mainland and the tip of Vancouver Island.

-This year Susan attempted an unassisted double crossing of Juan de Fuca Strait following English Channel rules.
+In 2018 Susan attempted an unassisted double crossing of Juan de Fuca Strait following English Channel rules.
 The water temperature was between 9 and 11C.
 She swam for 7.5 hours forced to exit the water as hypothermia set in.
-She hopes to make the attempt again in two years.
+She hopes to make the attempt again.

 Susan’s swims are remarkable as she swims in some extremely difficult bodies of water with strong, unpredictable currents.
 She is one of few who is able to manage such cold temperatures for such long periods of time.
 What is extraordinary however, is that she does this with Multiple Sclerosis, and for her community.
 From the start, Susan has inspired people around the world with MS and other disabilities to challenge themselves and be fit.

 As a Special Olympic coach Susan has worked with her athletes to aspire to and achieve excellence.
-She recently coached and escorted 6 developmentally disabled adults to a successful 35km English Channel style relay swim in Lake Cowichan.
+In 2018 she coached and escorted 6 developmentally disabled adults to a successful 35km English Channel style relay swim in Lake Cowichan.
+Two years ago she coached that same group through a 20km relay swim in the Great Bear Rainforest.
+She also coached Meliah Motchman, a 27 year-old with Down Syndrome, to complete a 5 kilometer swim at a local lake.
+This year coached the group through an 80km staged swim around Victoria’s peninsula raising over $7,000 for COVID-19 relief.

 Susan continues to take on these ultra-challenging marathon swims and lead by example for people who are more often told they can’t or should not.
 She is a both a leader who has had significant impact on the disabled community and inspirational swimmer to people with (and without) special needs in the sport of Marathon Swimming.